M.S. in Dietetics and Nutrition for Pre-Professionals

 Welcome to the UAA Master of Science (M.S.) in Dietetics and Nutrition program.
 (Note: if you are a RDN interested in obtaining a Dietetics and Nutrition Master's degree, please visit the M.S. in Dietetics and Nutrition for RDNs page.)

 The M.S. in Dietetics and Nutrition program provides the education requirements for entry-level practice as a registered dietitian nutritionist (RDN) for applicants who have a minimum of a bachelor’s degree and a DPD verification statement (or the required prerequisite coursework) from a program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Brand new in Fall 2021, the M.S. in Dietetics and Nutrition is a graduate Future Education Model (FG) program that integrates the required coursework with supervised experiential learning (SEL) in one accredited program.
-Graduates of this program are eligible to take the national registration exam for dietitians.
-The FG program is accredited by ACEND.
+The M.S. in Dietetics and Nutrition is a Graduate Program (Future Education Model) that integrates the required coursework with supervised experiential learning (SEL) in one accredited program.
+Graduates of this program are eligible to take the CDR registration exam for dietitians.
+The UAA M.S. in Dietetics and Nutrition includes 1,000 hours of SEL integrated throughout the two-year (full-time) program.
+The UAA GP is accredited by ACEND.